DanielIBK/DataScience_BlogPost/README.md

 # DataScience_BlogPost

 ## Medium Blog Post
-The results can be found in an blog post here :
+The results can be found in a blog post here :

 ## Project Motivation